 To ensure a continued pipeline of talent for employers, several universities in the state offer programs in various aspects of aviation and aerospace.
 Progressive degrees in mechanical and aerospace engineering, flight-training, aviation/aerospace technology and management, as well as research centers for space transportation and space commercialization promote knowledge, discovery and innovation.

-Florida’s strong business climate has been recognized by various publications and organizations, including ranking third on Chief Executive Magazine’s “Best States for Business” list.
-In addition, the state ranks as having the fifth best tax climate for business according to the 2012 report compiled by the Tax Foundation.
+Florida’s strong business climate has been recognized by various publications and organizations, including ranking second on Chief Executive Magazine’s “Best States for Business” list.
+In addition, the state ranks as having the fifth best tax climate for business according to the 2013 report compiled by the Tax Foundation.

 Florida offers a comprehensive multi-modal transportation network that includes 14 deepwater seaports, 21 commercial airports, two spaceports, almost 3,000 miles of rail, and 18,000 highway miles to make moving product easy and efficient.